 Areas of Focus

-During atrial fibrillation, the heart’s two upper chambers, or atria, beat chaotically, irregularly, and out of coordination with the two lower chambers, or ventricles.
-Atrial fibrillation symptoms often include heart palpitations, shortness of breath, and weakness.
+During AFib, the heart’s two upper chambers, or atria, beat chaotically, irregularly, and out of coordination with the two lower chambers, or ventricles.
+Depending on many factors, the lower chambers, which are the ones that determine your heart rate, may beat at a rapid rate.
+When there is a rapid heart rate during AFib, it is referred to as “atrial fibrillation with rapid ventricular rate (RVR)”.
+Symptoms of AFib with RVR often include palpitations, shortness of breath, and weakness.

-Episodes of atrial fibrillation may come and go during periods of life, or patients may have permanent atrial fibrillation.
-Although atrial fibrillation itself is not usually life-threatening, it is a serious medical condition.
-It may require emergency medical treatment and is associated with a significant increase in the risk of stroke and sudden cardiac death.
+Although AFib itself is rarely life-threatening, it is a serious medical condition.
+It may require emergency medical treatment and if untreated is associated with a significant increase in the risk of stroke and sudden cardiac death.

-There are two pharmacological approaches to managing atrial fibrillation: rate control to lower a rapid heart rate, and rhythm control to restore and maintain a regular rhythm.
-Unfortunately, “breakthrough” episodes—where atrial fibrillation recurs —are common regardless of which approach is used.
-When this happens, rate or rhythm control drugs do not provide immediate ventricular rate control due to the delayed 30 to 90-minute onset of action.
+There are two pharmacological approaches to managing AFib: allow the AFib to continue but control the rapid heart rate; and rhythm control to stop the AFib and restore and maintain a regular rhythm.
+Rate control typically consists of medications such as beta blockers or calcium channel blockers, while rhythm control entails anti-arrhythmic drug therapy with medications such as flecainide or amiodarone.
+Unfortunately, “breakthrough” episodes—where the goal is not achieved—are common regardless of which approach is used.
+When rate or rhythm control drugs are used to manage episodes after they have started, they do not provide immediate ventricular rate control due to their delayed 30- to 90-minute onset of action.
 Patients living with breakthrough episodes often require visits to the emergency department for urgent administration of IV calcium channel blockers or beta blockers to acutely slow their heart rate.